puzzlesea/food/soup/lentilSoup.md

 - Sour cream (optional)

-1. In a large pot, sauté the onion in oil until brown.
+1. In a large pot, sauté the onion in oil until translucent.
-2. Place lentils and rice in a sieve and rinse them thoroughly.
+2. Wash the lentils and rice in water.
 3. Add lentils and rice to the onions, cover with 7 cups of liquid, and add bouillon powder if using.
 Bring to a gentle boil, stir occasionally and simmer for 45-55 minutes until lentils and rice dissolve and become creamy.
 4. Add salt, cumin, pepper, parsley and green onions and let soup simmer for 5 minutes longer.
 Stir in lemon juice just before serving.
 Serve with sour cream.